laravel/docs/migrations.md

 <a name="modifying-columns"></a>
 ### Modifying Columns

+The `change` method allows you to modify the type and attributes of existing columns.
+For example, you may wish to increase the size of a `string` column.
+To see the `change` method in action, let's increase the size of the `name` column from 25 to 50.
+To accomplish this, we simply define the new state of the column and then call the `change` method:

+    Schema::table('users', function (Blueprint $table) {
+        $table->string('name', 50)->change();
+    });

+When modifying a column, you must explicitly include all of the modifiers you want to keep on the column definition - any missing attribute will be dropped.
+For example, to retain the `unsigned`, `default`, and `comment` attributes, you must call each modifier explicitly when changing the column:

+    Schema::table('users', function (Blueprint $table) {
+        $table->integer('votes')->unsigned()->default(1)->comment('my comment')->change();
+    });

-<a name="prerequisites"></a>
+<a name="modifying-columns-on-sqlite"></a>
-#### Prerequisites
+#### Modifying Columns On SQLite

-Before modifying a column, you must install the `doctrine/dbal` package using the Composer package manager.
+If your application is utilizing an SQLite database, you must install the `doctrine/dbal` package using the Composer package manager before modifying a column.
 The Doctrine DBAL library is used to determine the current state of the column and to create the SQL queries needed to make the requested changes to your column:

     composer require doctrine/dbal